wuyichen24/system-design-knowledge/concepts/api/API_Performance.md

 - **Load balancing and horizontal scaling**
    - Use load balancers to distribute incoming API requests across multiple server instances.
    - Add more API server instances to handle increased traffic.
 Implement auto-scaling to dynamically adjust server instances based on demand.
+- **Rate limiting**
+   - Implement rate limiting to restrict the number of requests from a single client within a given time frame.

 ## Metrics